 Procedures of Grant Proposals

-The WNPS Research and Inventory Committee has a yearly budget of $4000 that it disburses to worthy proposals that foster the aims of the Washington Native Plant Society, i.e., "to study and conserve native plants."
-We are interested in supporting projects that extend our knowledge of the biology of native species or that inventory the flora of an understudied area.
+The yearly budget of the Research and Inventory Committee is disbursed to proposals that foster the aims of the Washington Native Plant Society, i.e. "projects" that extend our knowledge of the biology of native species or that inventory the flora of an understudied area, which help to conserve native plants.
+Special consideration will be given to proposal investigating the oak, or shrub steppe ecosystems or invasive species.
 Another priority is to support research efforts of graduate students and to help develop the careers of botanists with interests in native plants.

 To receive full consideration, proposals should be submitted by January 15 of each year.
-Members of the Research and Inventory Committee will review the proposals and a decision will be made by April 1.
-Proposals not received by the January date may be considered later if any funds remain after the first round of awards.
-So that we can fund several worthy projects each year, proposals should request no more than $1000 to $1500 except in unusual circumstances.
+Members of the Research and Inventory Committee will review the proposal and a decision will be made after the first round of awards.
+Proposals should request no more than $1000 to $1500 except in unusual circumstances.
 In general, half of an award is paid when the proposal is funded and the second half is paid when the project has been completed and a final report has been submitted.

 Proposals should be about 4-8 pages in length and include the following information: